 The Importance of Regulation in Social Work & Beyond: A Request for Feedback on Regulating Social Work Technicians

-This document explores the possibility of NBASW regulating social work paraprofessionals and asks members various questions about their stance on the subject.
+This document explored the possibility of NBASW regulating social work paraprofessionals and asked members various questions about their stance on the subject.